Oral and Maxillofacial Surgery - Certificate

 Oral and Maxillofacial Surgery includes the diagnosis and treatment (surgical and adjunctive) of diseases, injuries, and defects involving both the functional and esthetic aspects of the hard and soft tissues of the oral and maxillofacial region.
 Four major surgery areas are defined in training standards: 1) trauma 2) pathology 3) orthognathic, and 4) reconstructive and cosmetic.

-All courses within this program are taught face-to-face, on campus at the School of Dentistry, in Dallas.
-This program may require off-campus assignments at local, Dallas-Fort Worth Metroplex hospitals or dental clinics.
+All courses within this program are taught face-to-face, on campus, at the College of Dentistry in Dallas, Texas.
+This program may require off-campus assignments at local, Dallas-Fort Worth metroplex hospitals or dental clinics.

 For more information about the Certificate in Oral and Maxillofacial Surgery, visit our website.